konsumer/pntr_app_example_build_function/README.md

-This is some ideas aroudn simplifying build.
+This is some ideas around simplifying build.

 See [cmake](CMakeLists.txt) for how it works.